FloatingIntegers/twitterish2.0/README.md

 ##Quick-Start Guide

-Our app is currently hosted on heroku [here](https://evening-bayou-94962.herokuapp.com/).
+This app is currently undeployed.
+To run it locally you will need to create a local instance of the postgresql database included in the create-table.sql file.

 ##What